waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Menu Mechanics: In the POKéMON menu, the 'A' button sub-menu "SWITCH" option initiates the reordering process (same as the 'Select' button shortcut).
 To swap two Pokémon, select the first, choose "SWITCH", move to the second, and press 'A'.
 Verified.
 - Verification: Game State warps at (11, 2), (4, 7), (5, 12), and (12, 13) indicate all 4 pits are currently UNFILLED.
 Verified.
 (Turn 28531).
 - Boulders: Leaving the floor via ladder or pit RESETS all boulders to their starting positions.
 Verified.
 (Turn 28535).
 - Hypothesis: Strength must be re-activated after every floor transition or battle.
-To be verified.
+Verified.
+(Turn 28568).